-A week ago I posted a contest on my Facebook page asking my followers and Steiner Sports’s followers who their favorite retired football player of all-time was.
+Periodically I would run a contest on my Facebook page asking my followers who their favorite retired football player of all-time was.

-What impressed me most was that the people who entered were just as into celebrating these athletes’ actions off the field as they were their actions on the field.
+What impresses me most is that the people who enter are just as into celebrating these athletes’ actions off the field as they were their actions on the field.

 This illustrates something that all of us who love sports have always known: The best athletes don’t just play games; they serve as inspirations to thousands of people.

-The following is only a selection of the most inspirational responses to the contest; there were plenty of other special ones.
+The following is only a selection of the most inspirational responses to the contests; there were plenty of other special ones.
 (It’s great when your readers can do your blogging for you!)

 But really, all of these comments were fantastic.
 I hope you find them as inspirational as I do:

 John Elway - no one personified that “never quit” attitude like him, even after 3 very poor showing in 3 Super Bowls, he never stopped playing his style of football, then finally with a complete team in which he did not have to carry the entire load, he and his teammates finally broke through and beat the Green Bay Packers to win Super Bowl XXXII, the following year he retired a two time champion, and arguably one of the best QB’s in the history of the game, not because of his stats but because of his heart and that never quit attitude.

 Steve Gleason - I will never forget that blocked punt in the first game back at the Superdome after Katrina.
 Since then, I have really admired his positive attitude and spirit while being faced with ALS.
 Despite what must be incredibly hard for him to be going through, he maintains a positive mood and is using his story to raise awareness and funds to help others.